Here’s what’s in the House GOP’s sweeping tax and spending cuts package

 State and local tax deductions

-The Ways and Means Committee plan would also hike the current limit on state and local tax deductions to $30,000 annually for married couples, up from $10,000.
-But the full amount would be limited to those making $400,000 or less, before it starts to phase out.
+The bill would also hike the current limit on state and local tax deductions to $30,000 annually for married couples, up from $10,000.
+But the full amount would be limited to those making $400,000 or less, before it starts to phase back down to $10,000.

 The change would take effect starting in 2026.